Greece or Spain: How to Choose the Right Destination for You

 What can I expect in terms of cuisine in Spain and Greece?

-Spain offers a variety of dishes in its cuisine, while Greece is famous for its gyros and baklava.
+Spain offers a variety of dishes, while Greece is famous for its gyros and baklava.

 Which destination is more budget-friendly?